jaythad13/Mathematikezettelkasten/(Basic) category theory --- basic-cat/notes/An introduction to universal properties.md

 ##### _example:_ $\mathbb{Z}$ is uniquely embedded in every ring

-Note that from now on, by [[Rings|ring]], we always mean ring with a multiplicative identity $\mathcal{1}$.
+Note that from now on, by [[Abstract Algebra I --- math-171/notes/An introduction to rings and fields|ring]], we always mean ring with a multiplicative identity $\mathcal{1}$.
 With this assumption, we can prove the following universal property.

 For all rings $R$, there exists a unique [[Ring homomorphisms|homomorphism]] $\varphi : \mathbb{Z} \to R$.